anoobbacker/election-leaderboard/prediction/output1.md

 - Thomas Chazhikadan, having won in 2019, maintains name recognition and incumbency benefits which aligns with maintaining a slightly lower but still leading vote share.
 Thus, KC(M) is poised to win the Kottayam constituency again in the 2024 elections with Thomas Chazhikadan continuing as the elected representative.'
 # Alappuzha
-content="To predict the election result for the Alappuzha constituency in 2024, we need to analyze past voting patterns, candidate popularity, changes in voter turnout, as well as the political climate.
+To predict the election result for the Alappuzha constituency in 2024, we need to analyze past voting patterns, candidate popularity, changes in voter turnout, as well as the political climate.
 ### Historical Context:
 1. **2009 Election:**
    - Elected Member: K. C. Venugopal (INC)